 The bigger your packs and the more you can stuff in, the less you’ll need to walk your portages more than once.

 Who Makes Canoe Trip Packs?

 These companies all make high-quality packs, including canoe trip packs.
 They’re all located, not surprisingly, in Minnesota—Boundary Waters country.

-These other three came a hundred years later.
-They may be the new kids on the block, but they’ve been at it for a few decades now, too, and they know what they’re doing:
+These other four came a hundred years later.
+They may be the new kids on the block, but they’ve been at it for awhile now, too, and they know what they’re doing:

-Granite Gear—An idea birthed from two buddies on a canoe trip.
+- Granite Gear—An idea birthed from two buddies on a canoe trip.
 They started in Two Harbors, Minnesota, but have since sold the company.
 Now these packs are made overseas.

-Kondos Outdoors—Started by a husband and wife team in Ely, Minnesota and still made in Ely.
+- Kondos Outdoors—Started by a husband and wife team in Ely, Minnesota and still made in Ely.

-Cooke Custom Sewing—Another husband and wife team, in Lino Lakes, Minnesota.
+- Cooke Custom Sewing—Another husband and wife team, in Lino Lakes, Minnesota.
+Made locally.

 You can purchase from any of these brands, knowing you’ll get quality gear that’ll go the distance.
 They also make and sell other canoe trip accessories.
 Your investment in good packs will pay off with years of use and enjoyment.

 Here’s an informative article on the BWCA.com website about packs.
 (The post is quite old and many of the links are now dead, but there are still some great tips.)